-A short boat ride will get you to Hawar Island on the southern end of Bahrain and close to neighbouring Qatar.
-The island boasts many resorts with hotels and water-sport rentals to venture into the Persian Gulf.
+A short boat ride will get you to Hawar Island on the southern end of Bahrain.
+The island boasts many resorts with hotels and water-sport rentals to venture into the Arabian Gulf.
 Hawar Island is home to the endangered Socotra cormorant bird and those who visit may also see an Arabian oryx, Bahrain’s national animal and, as some believe, the origin of the fabled unicorn.

 The art lover will enjoy visiting A’ali which is knownfor its pottery.
 The city is lined with pottery shops where you can admire the work of local artists and might catch one of them in the process of working on their craft.
 The artists often love to let visitors have a chance at the pottery wheel.
 A’ali is also known for its burial mounds that date back over 5,000 years.
 Many cultural artifacts have been found in these mounds and can be found in the Bahrain National Museum.